MathiDEV/epitech_productivity_tools/README.md

 Here are some tools that I have developed to support you in your studies at Epitech.

+> The biggest tool i've ever made is comming...

 ## Summary

 - [Abricot Norminette](https://github.com/Just1truc/Abricot-Norminette) _(Contribution)_ - The most advanced coding style checker.